Since | 19.0 |

 Rest Geometry

 Optional path to the SOP node containing the rest skin geometry.
-If not specified, only the skeleton and animation will be imported.
+If not specified, only the skeleton and animation are imported.

 Capture Pose